Value investing for beginners

 How long does it take to see results in value investing?

 Value investing is a long-term approach.
-Its edge comes from patience — buying below value and holding while the business compounds, which can take years to play out.
-It's poorly suited to anyone needing quick gains, and well suited to anyone willing to let time and good businesses do the work.
+Its edge comes from patience: buying below value and holding while the business compounds, which can take years to play out.
+Three to five years is a fair horizon for judging whether a decision was sound, and even that is on the short side.
+Be honest about what this means.
+A correctly chosen company can sit flat or fall for two years before the market notices, and there is no way to tell that stretch apart from a genuine mistake while you are living through it.
+That discomfort is the actual cost of the approach, and it is why the returns exist at all.
+It is poorly suited to anyone needing quick gains, and well suited to anyone willing to let time and good businesses do the work.

 Put value investing to work

-Wonderfolio screens for quality, estimates value four ways, and shows clear buy, watch, and sell zones for every company — so you can focus on judgment.
+Wonderfolio screens for quality, works out fair value and intrinsic value, and shows clear buy, watch, and sell zones for every company, so you can focus on judgment.
 On iPhone, iPad, and Mac.

 Wonderfolio is an educational research tool.
 It applies publicly known value-investing concepts to public data and is not affiliated with or endorsed by Warren Buffett or Berkshire Hathaway.
 Nothing here is personalized investment advice or a recommendation to buy or sell any security.